dcunited001/dcunited001.github.io/_drafts/domestic-whistleblower-torture.md

 ### "Whistleblowing" with Tweets about NSA Surveillance since 2005

 First of all, this is part of an epic story that has been going on for a very, very long time.
-Clearly three years, since the weekend of May 31st through June 2nd in Denver, Colorado.
+Clearly three years at least, since the weekend of May 31st through June 2nd in Denver, Colorado.
 Of 2013.
 That's right: just 3 or 4 days before the Snowden story hit the media...

 But all in all, this has been going on for at least 5 years, since 2011.
 And quite possibly 7 or 8 years, up to 10 or 11.
 I am